atg-abhishek/cse-architecture-discussions/README.md

 # cse-architecture-discussions
-This repo contains our CSE team reviews and discussions on architectures from AOSA http://aosabook.org/en/index.html
+This repo contains our CSE team reviews and discussions on architectures from [Architecture of Open Source Applications](http://aosabook.org/en/index.html)

 ## Purpose